 You'll love this recipe because it is:

-- Quick and easy: There's no slaving for hours and hours in the kitchen.
+- Quick and Easy: There’s no slaving for hours and hours in the kitchen.

 Ingredients For Pan Grilled Salmon

 You just need some good salmon, some oil, and a good mix of dried spices and herbs.
+Here are the ingredients you need:

 - Salmon Fillets: Fresh or frozen salmon fillets would work.
 The fillets should be at room temperature to ensure even cooking.
 So make sure you remove the fillets early enough from the fridge or thaw them early enough before using.